-The swelling always occurs in the pinna, or the floppy part of the dog’s ear.
+The swelling always occurs in the pinna or floppy part of the dog’s ear.
 The accumulation of blood can resemble a large blood blister.

 There are several signs that your dog is suffering from an aural hematoma.

-- Warm and soft.
-The swollen area will normally be warm and soft because it contains blood.
+- Warm and soft area: The swollen area will normally be warm and soft because it contains blood.

-- Tilting.
-Your dog will start obsessively tilting its head to one side.
+- Head tilting: Your dog will start obsessively tilting its head to one side.

-- Aggression.
-Your dog may act aggressively when you touch the swollen ear flap.
+- Aggression: Your dog may act aggressively when you touch the swollen ear flap due to the pain.